DG1001/MeiLuftRadio/README.md

 # Webradio Project

 A lightweight Flask-based web application for playing online radio stations on a Raspberry Pi using `mpv`.
-This project provides a simple web interface for controlling radio playback, including options for selecting stations, stopping playback, and uploading/downloading station lists.
+This project provides a simple web interface for controlling radio playback, including options for selecting stations, stopping playback, uploading/downloading station lists, and displaying the current song title (`icy-title`).

 ## Features

 - Play online radio streams with `mpv`
 - Simple and responsive web interface
 - Upload and download station lists in JSON format
+- Display the current song title (`icy-title`) in real-time
 - Written in Python with Flask

 ---